-The potential impacts associated with the fish grow-out facility are impacts to water quality and benthic habitat, and degradation of the genetic diversity of wild white seabass populations.
+The potential impacts associated with the fish grow-out facility are impacts to water quality and benthic habitat, degradation of the genetic diversity of wild white seabass populations, and risk of spreading the invasive alga Caulerpa taxifolia which is present in the inner basin of Agua Hedionda Lagoon.

-2.6.1.1 Water Quality and Benthic Habitat
+2.6.2.1 Water Quality and Benthic Habitat

 Water quality may be impacted in several ways.
-Not all food distributed to the fish will be eaten; some will escape from the pen through the netting and fall to the seafloor.
+Not all food distributed to the fish will be eaten; some will escape from the cages through the netting and fall to the seafloor.
 Fish feces also escape and fall to the seafloor.
 In OREHP's experience, however, neither of these actions have significant water quality or benthic habitat impacts.
 The Hubbs Sea World Research Institute has monitored rearing facilities in the past to determine if there was any buildup of organic material on the seafloor through visual observation by divers, but the area under rearing facilities has remained clear of either excess food or fecal material.
-In most areas tidal flushing is a significant factor in preventing buildup under the pen; however, even in areas of minimal tidal flushing, no buildup of organic material has ever been observed.
+In most areas tidal flushing is a significant factor in preventing buildup under the cages; however, even in areas of minimal tidal flushing, no buildup of organic material has ever been observed.

-Rearing facility operators are instructed to feed fish at set rates to minimize excessive food from escaping the pen.
+Rearing facility operators are instructed to feed fish at set rates to minimize excessive food from escaping the cages.
 The rate of feeding is determined based on water temperature and the size of the fish.
 In addition, Special Condition 3 requires that the grow-out facility be operated and maintained in strict compliance with the MOA and the OREHP Procedures Manual for the Growout of Juvenile White Seabass, which includes procedures and monitoring for maintenance of water quality.
 Special Condition 4 requires that the grow-out facility be operated and maintained in a manner that protects localized water quality, benthic habitat and human health.

-Maintenance procedures shall include regular cleaning of the pen to remove excess food.
-All below water pen screening shall be regularly cleaned.
-Special Condition 5 requires that rearing pens be sterilized prior to restocking if disease or parasitism result in a 50% or greater fish loss.
-In order to prevent the creation of marine debris, Special Condition 1 requires that all pen rearing structures and materials be removed within 90 days of project termination.
+Maintenance procedures shall include regular cleaning of the cages to remove excess food.
+All below water cage screening and netting shall be regularly cleaned.
+Special Condition 5 requires that cages be sterilized prior to restocking if disease or parasitism result in a 50% or greater fish loss.
+In order to prevent the creation of marine debris, Special Condition 1 requires that all cage rearing structures and materials be removed within 90 days of project termination.